ahmedch1/ahmedchouihi.com/web/app/themes/ahmedchouihi/PORTFOLIO_README.md

 - The template is designed to be a single-page portfolio
 - All content is static and can be easily customized
 - The design is professional and suitable for developer portfolios
 - Smooth scrolling is enabled for navigation links
+- Gallery images have fallback placeholders if files are missing
+- Company logos start in grayscale and become colored on hover